 Do not capitalize the following words in titles or subheadings: a, an, and, as, at, be, by, for, in, of, on, per, to, the.

-Use standard abbreviations as listed in the Council of Biology Editors' Scientific Style and Format, The CBE Manual for Authors, Editors, and Publishers, 6th ed., or those listed in this guide.
+Use standard abbreviations as listed in the Council of Science Editors' Scientific Style and Format or those listed in this guide.
 Avoid nonstandard abbreviations.